PaperCutSoftware/GhostTrap/README.md

 ##License

+*Ghost Trap* is open source software licensed under the GPL:

     Copyright (c) 2011-2012 PaperCut Software Int.
 Pty.
 Ltd. http://www.papercut.com/

     This program is free software: you can redistribute it and/or modify